How automated snowmaking helps improve our energy efficiency

 Levi’s location in Lapland is excellent in terms of guaranteed snow.
 Still we need to also resort to making snow.
 And that is why the resource and energy efficiency of snowmaking is important for the environmental efforts at Levi Ski Resort.

-Automated snowmaking conserves energy and optimises water consumption (m3) in relation to slope surface area (m2).
+Automated snowmaking conserves energy and optimises water consumption.
 We have made continuous investments into automating our significant fleet of snow guns since 2005.
-We already have 223 automated snow guns and plan to acquire another 25 automated guns during 2020 to replace manually operated guns in the Levi West slope area.
+We already have 307 automated snow guns.

 – I started with snowmaking at Levi in 1985 when we got the first pipeline into the slope.
 We had four snow blowers at the time, all of which were operated manually.
 Today, the majority of the snow guns are automatic and can be controlled remotely over a data network.
 Automation does not eliminate footwork on the field, but in terms of energy and water savings it has brought a great change.
 Thanks to advanced weather automation and remote control, the same amount of water and energy produces significantly more snow today than it did five years ago, Hannu says.